Siege of Silves (1189): Status of Silves

 As a place of strategic significance, the fortifications of Silves were extensive, but perhaps not "fully developed" in 1189.
 They had been sufficient to require siege engines during the siege of 1063.
 The Almohads had made repairs after taking full control in 1157.
 The hilltop was surrounded by a rampart of rammed earth faced with stone.
-It had at least seventeen towers of the albarrana type, that is, set outside it and connected to it by means of elevated walkways.
+It had at least seventeen towers of the albarrana type, that is, set outside the wall and connected to it by means of elevated walkways.
 The tower below the main gate was especially large.
 They were not hollow structures but rather elevated fighting platforms, solid to a height equal with the walls.
 Two parallel walls led down from the hilltop to the river, protecting the water supply, which was also protected by four towers.
 The author of the Narratio calls the walled section leading to the river a corrasce, from the local Romance word couraça, "breastwork".
 The suburb at the base of the hill had a weaker system of walls and was protected by a single tower.
 The fortifications are described in detail by al-Idrīsī.

 Despite his experience, Ibn Abī Ḥafṣ had not properly prepared supplies for an extended siege.
 There had been a drought, which left the water in the harbour of Silves so low that five galleys—vessels of low draught—were stuck there.
 In addition to shortages of food and water, there was a shortage of armour and soldiers.
 Four hundred Christian prisoners had to be dragooned into service.